tcltk/tcl/doc/markdown/exec.md

 If standard input is not redirected with "<", "<<" or "<@" then the standard input for the first command in the pipeline is taken from the application's current standard input.

-If the last *arg* is "&" then the pipeline will be executed in background.
+If the last *arg* is "&" then the pipeline will be executed in the background.
 In this case the **exec** command will return a list whose elements are the process identifiers for all of the subprocesses in the pipeline.
 The standard output from the last command in the pipeline will go to the application's standard output if it has not been redirected, and error output from all of the commands in the pipeline will go to the application's standard error file unless redirected.

 The first word in each command is taken as the command name; if the result contains no slashes then the directories in the PATH environment variable are searched for an executable by the given name.
 If the name contains a slash then it must refer to an executable reachable from the current directory.
 No "glob" expansion or other shell-like substitutions are performed on the arguments to commands.